 While most of it, if not all, will be suspended, that would be conditional on certain probationary activities being completed.
 This could include alcohol and substance abuse counseling, staying of good behavior, having the ignition interlock put in their car, or their license being restricted in another matter.
 First-time offenses of DUI are very serious and generally carry convictions, suspended jail time, probation requirements, and license requirements.
 These penalties depend on the BAC or other aggravating factors and a person could face actual jail time in conjunction with the suspended jail time.

 Penalties include a potential of one year or a $2,500 fine, or both.
-It is very unlikely and very rare for a judge in Alexandria to convict someone of a DUI and then give only a $2,500 fine.
+It is very unlikely and very rare for a judge to convict someone of a DUI and then give only a $2,500 fine.
 Typically, the convictions merit the result of jail time and a fine or suspended jail and a fine.
 It is very rare when a judge or a jury will give someone convicted of a DUI simply a fine for their behavior.
 An attorney in Alexandria could help someone mitigate the penalties for drunk driving

 There really are not options.
 There is not a diversion where they can do something to reduce their charge or to get it dismissed or entered as Nolle Prosequi which means refusal to continue prosecution.
 In Virginia, they are either convicted or they are not, and there is no diversion.
 It is simply the terms and conditions of their probation after their conviction where they would not serve any jail time subject to the completion of those programs and terms like the Virginia alcohol safety and action program also known as ASAP or VASAP.